CodeFromAnywhere/next-openapi-proxy/README.md

   - SwaggerHub API
   - APIS.Guru api: https://api.apis.guru/v2/list.json

+I'll probably make this into a script later.

 # Challenges along the way

 - `Error: A Serverless Function has exceeded the unzipped maximum size of 250 MB`.
 Big limitation of Vercel.
 Would be nice to understand why it gets so big.